Maximise your Avios, air miles and hotel points

 • 3,000 Virgin Points

-If you value the Virgin Points at £30, you are paying £36 net for 12 bottles of wine, including delivery, which is clearly excellent value.
+If you value the Virgin Points at £30 (1p per point), you are paying £44 net for 12 bottles of wine, including delivery, which is clearly excellent value.

-The bottom line is that you can easily cancel your membership by sending an email but it will require a small amount of effort.
+The bottom line is that you can easily cancel your membership by letting Virgin Wines know but it will require a small amount of effort.
+You will earn 2 Virgin Points for £1 spent at Virgin Wines on future purchases, either via Discovery Wine Club or separately.

 This offer is only available if you are a new Virgin Wines customer.

-You can find out more on the Virgin Red app or on the website here.
+You can find out more on this page of the Virgin Wines website.

 How to earn Virgin Points from UK credit cards